Poles rally in support of government’s overhaul of judiciary

 The pro-government rally included speakers who described the new legislation as necessary to clean up what they denounced as a corrupt “caste” of judges working since the communist era.

+Party leader Jaroslaw Kaczynski sent a letter to a different political gathering that recalled how his party won national elections in 2015 and again in 2019 on promises to reform the judiciary, claiming a “strong mandate to act.”

-Party leader Jaroslaw Kaczynski sent a letter that was read out in which he said: “There cannot be talk of a just Poland without a proper functioning of the justice system.”
+“There cannot be talk of a just Poland without a proper functioning of the justice system,” Kaczynski said.
+“We will continue to reform the judicial system because that is what the republic needs.”